Employment

 Unemployment Rate Trends

-The unemployment rate was 6.4% in April 2025, down 0.0 percentage points from March.
-Compared to April last year (5.3%), the rate has increased by 1.1 percentage points.
+The unemployment rate was 6.1% in February 2026, up 0.8 percentage points from January.
+Compared to February last year (6.1%), the rate has decreased by 0.0 percentage points.

 Employment: Regional vs Local Patterns

-The weak correlation (-0.33) between regional and local employment levels indicates relatively independent employment patterns.
-This suggests that local employment dynamics are largely independent from regional trends.
+The moderate correlation (0.34) between regional and local employment levels indicates some alignment in employment trends.
+This suggests that local employment partially reflects regional patterns.

 Employment Rate: Regional vs Local Patterns

-Employment rates show a weak correlation (-0.23) between regional and local levels.
-This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.
+Employment rates show a moderate correlation (0.37) between regional and local levels.
+This shows moderate similarity in workforce engagement, suggesting that there are some shared labor market influences.

 Unemployment Rate: Regional vs Local Patterns